ForstaLabs/forsta-messenger-client/docs/tutorials/02_ephemeral_user.md

 The Forsta Messenger Client can be used with two different types of users:

 - Ephemeral - Short lived users created via API or by authenticating with the Forsta Ephemeral Chat token
-- Regular Users - Users generated via the API without an expiration or at {@link https://app.forsta.io}
+- Authenticated Users - Users generated via the API without an expiration or at {@link https://app.forsta.io}

-In this tutorial we will configure the client to create an ephemeral user who can chat with a regular user who has the tag @support.
+In this tutorial we will configure the client to create an ephemeral user who can chat with an authenticated user who has the tag @support.

 We will start with the following base code setting up the Forsta Messenger Client in a hidden div.